Contact us

 Board of Trustees

-"CCM has a strong trustee team of knowledgeable and passionate volunteers who share their expertise for the benefit of our staff and service users alike.
-In return, we all get that priceless feeling that we are helping to make a valuable difference to the lives of those who depend upon our charity."
+CCM has a strong trustee team of knowledgeable and passionate volunteers who share their expertise for the benefit of our staff and service users alike.
+The Board helps to make a valuable difference to the lives of those who depend upon our charity.

 .png)